The 2013 Pacific Humanities Scholars

 At Pacific, I'm currently a part of a leadership honors society (Sigma Alpha Pi) and Pacific's philosophy club (The Think Tank).
 I was also the Assistant Stage Manager for the theater department's 2013 fall production of The Drunken City.
 I soon hope to join both a professional and social fraternity.

 One day, I want to create an organization that uses theater and entertainment to uplift the spirits of those less fortunate.
 I have a vision of bringing these programs into communities where arts aren't funded, giving children and adults something to do while involving them in an activity that enables them to express raw emotion.
 With my background in both theater and business, I'm hoping this dream will soon become a reality.

 I was born in San Francisco, CA, with little motivation to do well in school.
 Life at home was all about fun and games, and my education was taken lightly.
-Nevertheless, throughout most of my early life I was innately interested in the world around me, and I constantly played with different things in my backyard, drew, and discovered something I could love: music.
-When I first picked up the violin at the age of eight, I learned unwillingly because of the difficulty of the instrument.
-Nevertheless, I soon came to love the intricacies of an instrument so small but powerful.
+Nevertheless, throughout most of my early life I was innately interested in the worlds around me, and I constantly played with different things in my backyard, experimenting and otherwise acting upon my curiosity.

+It was in these moments where I discovered my love of music, and when I picked up the violin at the age of eight, I began a journey of learning the intricacies of an instrument that was so small but powerful at the same time.
 Following my transition into middle school, I had a rebellious attitude that seemed to be the centerpiece of my adolescent mindset.
 I got into trouble, experimented with how far I could go without getting caught, and my grades subsequently plummeted.
 However, in eighth grade I was inspired by the principal of my middle school, who told me I had the potential to succeed.
-After rethinking what my capabilities were, I quickly accelerated to the top of my class and was voted "most inspirational" by my peers.
+After rethinking what my capabilities were, I quickly accelerated to the top of my class and was voted "most inspirational" by my peers and teachers.